FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Stomach Capacity - 1 +1 per 10 Levels
 	  Digestion/Energy Drain Rate - 1 + 2 per Level
 	  Armour - 0
 		- Primary Skill: Rapid Fire - The Clay Templar spends 1 second winding up their cannon before firing 20 tar bullets per-second with a -10% damage fall-off every increment range of 15ft from the shooter; while firing, the shooter can only move 5ft per-Round.
 Each time this Attack hits, roll a d20; this roll determines how many bullets shot out hit its Target while the rest miss.
 Each bullet deals 32% Total Damage.
-Can attack up to 6 times in 6 seconds, with 1 second of wind-up and 2 seconds of wind-down.
+Can attack up to 6 times per-Action that consumes 5ft of Speed per-attack, with a 1 second of wind-up that can be made with 5ft of Speed, and 2 seconds of wind-down that disables any Skill usage but restores up to 10ft of Speed consumed.
+Revving up to shoot does not consume Speed and allows 5ft of Movement before shooting.
+To maintain revving, there can't be more than 5ft of Speed made or consumed between each attack, or else the user is forced to rev down.
 		- Secondary Skill: Tar Blast - The Clay Templar unleashes a short-ranged 20ft-wide, 10ft-long cone Tar Blast, pushing away Targets without a Test 30ft away on the ground, 90ft in the air while inflicting the Tar Condition.
-1 Round Cooldown.
+Consumes 5ft of Speed, with a 1 Round Cooldown.
 	 Evolves into: Clay Apothecary (Lvl 20), Clay Dunestrider (Lvl 35)
 	- Elder Lemurian
 	- Geep